 Letter of thanks received from Irish Motor Neurone Disease Association thanking the club for their support in the Club charity cycle with 14,251 Euro raised.

-TD to publish the letter on WhatsApp and website.
+TD to arrange publication of the letter on WhatsApp and website.

 PMC suggested we look at a pub quiz as a means of further engagement with members and for some publicity for the club with potential that proceeds go to a nominated charity.